-Ultimately this implementation plan exemplifies that work must be done on the ground every day to ensure that each master plan strategy is met and tangible change occurs.
-Village Center stakeholders will need to work together to continue to build public and private support for the Master Plan and to ensure that every project is implemented to its maximum extent.
+Ultimately this implementation plan exemplifies that work must be done on the ground every day to ensure that each Redevelopment Plan Goal is met, and tangible change occurs.
+Village Center stakeholders will need to work together to continue to build public and private support for the Redevelopment Plan and to ensure that every project is implemented to its maximum extent.